 - Increased fatigue or shortness of breath.

-Approximately 2-4 weeks after your discharge, you will have an appointment to be seen by your doctor and nurse practitioner to review your progress.
+Approximately two to four weeks after your discharge, you will have an appointment with your doctor and nurse practitioner to review your progress.

-Once home, make an appointment to see your Cardiologist and/or Primary Care Physician who will be resuming your care.
+Once home, make an appointment to see your cardiologist and/or primary care physician.